-Restoration and after-use of mineral extraction sites and associated development will be determined on a case-by-case basis, prioritising the most appropriate after-use(s) for each site.
-Restoration and after-use proposals may include agriculture, forestry, ecology, reservoirs, amenity or flood alleviation.
+Restoration and consequent after-use of mineral extraction sites and associated development will be determined on a case-by-case basis.
+After-use proposals may include agriculture, forestry, ecology, reservoirs, amenity or flood alleviation.

-Preference will be given to after-uses and restoration that:
+Preference will be given to restoration that:

-- enhance Norfolk's biodiversity (focussing on priority habitats and species in Norfolk), - contribute positively to identified Green Infrastructure corridors, and - create high-quality, locally distinctive landscapes.
+- enhances Norfolk's biodiversity (focussing on priority habitats and species in Norfolk), - contributes positively to identified Green Infrastructure corridors and/or ecological networks, and - creates high-quality, locally distinctive landscapes. - Reinstates Best and Most Versatile agricultural land, where it occurs.

-The after-use and restoration proposal must demonstrate that:
+The restoration proposal must demonstrate that:

-- The appropriate restoration and after-use is both feasible and achievable in the proposed time scales. - Due consideration has been given to opportunities to improve public access, particularly to implement the County Council's Rights of Way Improvement Plan. - Due consideration has been given to supporting the aims of the Green Infrastructure Strategy. - Any important geology or geomorphology on the site will be retained in sample exposures for study purposes.
+- The appropriate restoration and after-use is both feasible and achievable in the proposed time scales. - Due consideration has been given to opportunities to improve public access, particularly to implement the County Council's Rights of Way Improvement Plan. - Due consideration has been given to supporting the aims of the Norfolk Green Infrastructure Strategy / Ecological networks. - Any important geology or geomorphology on the site will be retained in sample exposures for study purposes where practical and safe to do so.